aws-samples/comfyui-on-amazon-sagemaker/README.md

 Disconnect and connect again for updated group membership to take effects.

 > - If you do not run ComfyUI locally, non-gpu instance such as `t3.xlarge` also works.
+> - If you want to run FLUX.1 model, use at least `g5.2xlarge` or above for fp8 version. use at least `g5.4xlarge` for fp16 version.

 [AWS Cloud9](https://console.aws.amazon.com/cloud9control) or local machine also work but make sure the followings are installed properly.
 * awscli